raadlak/raadlak.github.io/TimeSeries.md

-**NaN** rows created by upsampling, we need to give instruction on how to fill the NaN rows.
+aNrows created by upsampling, we need to give instruction on how to fill the NaN rows.

 ```python